vimus/libmpd-haskell/README.md

 ## Development

-To start developing libmpd-haskell you'll first need a clone of the source code repository:
+To start developing libmpd-haskell you'll first need a clone of the source code repository.
+There are two main branches: the master and the trunk.
+The master branch should never break, while trunk may break at any time.

+Create the clone thus:

-`git clone git://github.com/joachifm/libmpd-haskell.git`
+`git clone git://github.com/joachifm/libmpd-haskell.git trunk`

 To pull in new changes from upstream, use:

-`git pull origin master`
+`git pull origin trunk`

+To set up GIT hooks, see `hooks/README` in the source distribution.

+Here are some general guidelines to keep in mind:

-When writing or modifying code, please try to conform to the surrounding style.
+* When writing or modifying code, please try to conform to the surrounding style.
 If you introduce new functionality, please include a test case or at least document the expected behavior.

-To set up GIT hooks, see `hooks/README` in the source distribution.
+* Use -Wall during development and try to eliminate all warnings before submitting your patch.

+* Before merging trunk with master, the code must pass all tests

+* When fixing a bug, try to implement a test for it first

 ### Submitting patches
 To submit a patch, use `git format-patch` and email the resulting